frmatias/easyMQTT/README.md

 # EasyMQTT

-  - With this package you can connect you host to a mqtt cloud server, subscrive to a topic and also publish a topic.
+  - With this package you can connect your server to a mqtt cloud server, subscribe a topic and also publish a topic.

 ****Check the examples files****